sehmaschine/django-grappelli/docs/faq.rst

 What is your goal with |grappelli|?
 -----------------------------------

-Our goal is that |grappelli| will be redundant eventually.
+Our goal is that |grappelli| will be redundant eventually (though we doubt that will happen).

 Who develops |grappelli|?
 -------------------------